ernestdolog/probability-theory/3-bayes-theorem/README.md

 Apples come from sources: 20%, 30%, 50%

-But as we know that the event that the apple is bad is certain, so possibilities change: 0%, 25%, 75%
+But as we know that the event that the apple is bad is certain, so possibilities change, because first source doesn't provide bad apples

 This is where Bayes Theorem comes to help us: We would like to calculate the possibility of an earlier happened $B_k$ event in the condition of a later happened A event.